 Banks have a treasure trove of metrics to pull data from such as loan default rate, interest income, reserve ratios, and more.
 Second to that, manufacturing has a variety of metrics they use for understanding performance and efficiency, including throughput, capacity utilization, reportable health and safely incidents, and much more.

-While it is true that financial firms have the most experience with quantitative assessment, the truth is every organization, regardless of industry or sector, is going to have data they can use…
+While financial firms have the most experience with quantitative assessment, the truth is every organization, regardless of industry or sector, is going to have data they can use…

 If used and communicated properly, these numbers can tell a more robust, actionable story about risks than any qualitative 1-5 or low-medium-high ranking.